GAMR1520/GAMR1520/refactoring.md

 cherries
 ```

+We need to upgrade again.

 ### Add a separator

-So we add a separator between the title and the list items.
+So we decide to add a separator between the title and the list items.

 ```python
 def formatted_list(items, title="list"):